nose-devs/nose/README.txt

 -------------

-In addition to passing command-line options, you may also put configuration options in a .noserc or nose.cfg file in your home directory.
-These are standard .ini-style config files.
-Put your nosetests configuration in a [nosetests] section.
+In addition to passing command-line options, you may also put configuration options in your project's *setup.cfg* file, or a .noserc or nose.cfg file in your home directory.
+In any of these standard .ini-style config files, you put your nosetests configuration in a ``[nosetests]`` section.
 Options are the same as on the command line, with the -- prefix removed.
 For options that are simple switches, you must supply a value:

    [nosetests]
    verbosity=3
    with-doctest=1

 All configuration files that are found will be loaded and their options combined.
+You can override the standard config file loading with the ``-c`` option.

 Using Plugins